 Counselling for Alcohol Use

-People seek support for many reasons.
+People seek support for many different reasons.
 Some are questioning their drinking, some are noticing patterns they no longer feel comfortable with, and others are navigating recovery or change after a long period of use.

-In our work together, we explore:
+In our work together, we may explore:

 Patterns of alcohol use over time

-Triggers and emotional connections to drinking
+Emotional triggers and connections to drinking

 Readiness for change, whether that means reduction, abstinence, or reflection

-Identity, self-understanding, and long-term recovery support
+Identity, self-understanding, and longer-term recovery support

-Getting started
+Getting Started

 Frequently Asked Questions